berensp/berensp.github.io/about.md

 ---
 &#128075;.
 My name is Paul Berens and I live in San Francisco.

-Using only *-ic* words to describe myself I'd say I am technophilic, homichlophilic, Germanic/Celtic, Catholic, hispanophonic, (somewhat) cycloptic, eclectic.
+Were I to use only *-ic* words to describe myself I'd say I am technophilic, homichlophilic, Germanic/Celtic, Catholic, hispanophonic, (somewhat) cycloptic, eclectic.

 Presently (software) product marketing at <a href="https://www.varian.com/" target="_blank">Varian</a>.
-Previous gigs at HP and Deloitte Consulting.
+My past includes HP, Deloitte Consulting, Michigan Ross and Boston College.

 Connect with me on these channels &#128071;